K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 I had already set up the mysql server and database two weeks ago, but had been having issues with Tomcat.
 I switched to Jetty, and started putting all the necessary dependencies in the `$jetty\webapps\calendar\WebINF` directory under the subdirectories `classes` and `lib`.

-> <span style="color:red">[TODO:](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos)</span> At a later date, I will want to figure out how to do this in a higher directory as per the Tomcat examples (which weren't working).
+> [TODO:](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos) At a later date, I will want to figure out how to do this in a higher directory as per the Tomcat examples (which weren't working).
 However, as of now, the webapp was not finding `.jars` that I put in `$jetty\lib` and it was also not registering the `$jetty\shared` directory that I had tried to create (which was a similar issue I was having with Tomcat).

 I had to grab class files from the Jif distribution and `.jar` dependency files each time I loaded the page until I stopped seeing errors.
 Eventually, I was able to connect to the database and log into the calendar.
 I was able to manipulate views and view other user's calendars.
 However, I was not able to add an event to the calendar and got stuck on the following error: